redi-b/dotfiles/README.md

 #### Description

 Downloads a random wallpaper from unsplash.
-You can modify the keywords it searches for.
+You can add or remove the keywords it searches for.

 #### Dependencies